 Select the check box to apply outline numbering to your headings, for example: 1.1, 1.2, 1.3.

 Select the style of bullet point for each list item.
-You can use any valid CSS style.
-For example:
+Enter any valid CSS style, such as:

 Sets the indent for a list according to CSS quantities.
 Entering

 This parameter applies to flat lists only.
 You can enter any of the following values:

 Minimum Heading Level

 Select the highest heading level to start your TOC list.
 For example, entering 2 will include levels 2, and lower, headings, but will not include level 1 headings.

 Select the lowest heading level to include.
 For example, entering 2 will include levels 1 and 2, but will not include level 3 headings and below.

 Filter headings to include according to specific criteria.
 You can use wildcard characters.
 See Sun's Regex documentation for examples of constructing regular expression strings.